 A master’s level clinician has a two-year degree in psychology and is certified by the State.

 No special education is required for someone to be a life coach.
 Life coaches work largely from their own experiences, though they can complete certification programs, generally in less than 100 hours.
 They are not regulated by the State.

 The terms counselor, therapist, and psychotherapist are non-specific.
 These terms can be used to describe practitioners in all of the fields above.

-Dr Roll and Dr Mills each holds a PhD in Clinical Psychology from the State University of New York at Buffalo, a doctoral program accredited by the American Psychological Association.
+Dr Roll and Dr Mills each hold a PhD in Clinical Psychology from the State University of New York at Buffalo, a doctoral program accredited by the American Psychological Association.
 Each is licensed by the State of Washington to practice psychology (Dr Roll, license number 2241; Dr Mills, license number 2075).
-Psychology licensure in the state of Washington requires a doctoral degree, a one-year predoctoral internship, and the passing of a national written examination and a state oral examination.

 Your therapy begins with an assessment interview, during which your psychologist will gather background information in order to fully understand the difficulties you are experiencing.
-Your initial interview session will last between 60 and 90 minutes.
+Your initial interview session will last approximately 60 minutes.

 Typically, therapy sessions following the assessment session are scheduled weekly.
-Each regular therapy session lasts 50 minutes.
-Keep in mind, however, that the frequency and length of your therapy sessions will depend on the nature of your issues, the urgency of your situation, and your own goals.
+Each regular therapy session lasts either 45 or 60 minutes.
+The frequency and length of your therapy sessions will depend on the nature of your issues, the urgency of your situation, and your own goals.
 The exact structure of your therapy will always be a matter you decide jointly with your psychologist, who will make recommendations to you based on his or her understanding of your current situation.

 At times, we may be running groups.
 Group sessions are scheduled on a weekly basis, with sessions lasting at least 90 minutes.